Parallaxes/lucas_2025/navigation/projects.md

             {
                 name: 'Krayt',
                 url: 'https://github.com/Parallaxes/krayt',
                 description: 'Tool to convert YouTube videos to locally downloadable files.
 (Totally not just a wrapper for a Python library that already automates everything) Planning to rewrite the program from scratch using Rust!
-This is my most developed project (besides some closed source ones for CyberPatriot).',
+This is my most developed project (besides some closed source ones for CyberPatriot).
+Supports both Windows and Linux systems, but with some streaming issues due to video encoding -- a bug I still have yet to fix.
+You can, however, mitigate this by filtering streams for progressive tags (which unfortunately usually only allows 360p).
+Nonetheless, still a great tool with plenty of development to come!',
                 media: [
                     'https://github.com/Parallaxes/krayt/raw/main/media/kraytDemo.mp4'
                 ]